VALUE AVERAGING - THE STRATEGY FOR HIGHER

 when prices are low and less when prices are high producing yet more

 salutary long term results.

-shown to produce better results over time than the old
+of high volatility and has shown to produce better results over time

 Value Averaging is a simple proven investment